tahangz/Fine-Tuning-DistilBERT-with-LoRA-for-Text-Classification/README.md

 This project demonstrates fine-tuning a pre-trained DistilBERT (67M) model using LoRA (Low-Rank Adaptation) for sentiment analysis on a truncated IMDb dataset.
 It leverages Hugging Face's transformers, peft, and datasets libraries to build an efficient text classification pipeline.

-# Fine-Tuning DistilBERT with LoRA for Text Classification

 ## 🔍 Overview
 This project fine-tunes a DistilBERT model for binary sentiment analysis (positive/negative) using:
 - **LoRA**: Parameter-efficient fine-tuning via the `peft` library.